neil-andrew-olson/savemybonsai-site/content/species/carmona-care.md

----
-title: "Carmona (Fukien Tea) Bonsai Care"
-description: "Learn how to care for a Carmona (Fukien Tea) bonsai, a beautiful flowering bonsai that is great for indoors."
----

-The Carmona or Fukien Tea is a beautiful flowering bonsai that is native to Southeast Asia.
-It is a popular choice for indoor bonsai because of its small, shiny leaves and delicate white flowers.

-{{< img src="/images/hero-bonsai.jpg" alt="A Carmona (Fukien Tea) bonsai tree" >}}

 ### Light

 Fukien Tea bonsai need a lot of bright, indirect light.
 They can tolerate some direct morning sun, but too much direct sun can scorch the leaves.